NBA Fastbreak (pinball): Single machine

 When all the tasks are completed, Trophy Multiball automatically starts (if the player loses the ball before it starts, it will start on the next ball).
 The player then has unlimited balls for about 20 seconds.
 The center ramp is lit for 2 points and the goal is to outscore the "other team".
 If the player wins, a championship ring is awarded.

+Unlike scoring for other pinball games, NBA Fastbreak scores purely in basketball-scoring intervals; progress can only be made one, two, or three points at a time, with the exception of the Scoreboard Trivia.
+Because of this scoring convention, the game scores drastically lower point totals than other games of its era.

 Linked machines

 When two machines linked together are played, a single player plays on each machine.
 Both players have unlimited balls, with drains not counting.
 The game is timed, and the winner is the player to score the most baskets.